Kong/konnect-quickstart/README.md

 ## Plugins

+Plugins extend the functionality of the Kong Gateway.
+Plugins allow you to easily add new features and functionality to your API.
+The offer the ability to do things like:

+- Authentication
+- Rate Limiting
+- Security
+- Transformations
+- And more…

+Plugins can be applied globally or scoped to specific services, consumers or routes.
 This section gives a breakdown of plugins and how to configure them.

+- Here is a link to our [plugin hub](https://docs.konghq.com/hub/) which has documentation for all available plugins
-Here is the [slide deck](https://docs.google.com/presentation/d/1Rl_bCmI0dSlw-ydvprb3UkZCFhllkkorwwOGqHc5At4/edit?usp=sharing) for this plugin section.
+- Here is the [slide deck](https://docs.google.com/presentation/d/1Rl_bCmI0dSlw-ydvprb3UkZCFhllkkorwwOGqHc5At4/edit?usp=sharing) for this plugin section.
+- Here is the link to the [insomnia collection]() when configuring using the Admin API

 ### Authentication plugins